 Tips for your Camp Nou Tour

-Hundreds of thousands of people visit Camp Nou every year and the area can become pretty crowded.
-Additionally, I found that there isn’t that much detailed information out there about what to expect on a Camp Nou tour, so I wanted to give you a few tips to make the most of it.
+Hundreds of thousands of people visit Camp Nou every year, exactly 1,7 million, and the precinct can become pretty crowded.
+However, despite its popularity, I found that there isn’t that much detailed information out there about what to expect on a Camp Nou tour, so I wanted to give you a few tips to make the most of it.

 Consider these hacks to avoid crowds and make the most of your visit.